Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: -estimates on the velocity averages of the Vlasov field

-\begin{rem} Contrary to \cite{FJS}, we kept, as in \cite{massless}, the $v$ derivatives in the statement of Lemma \ref{L2bilan} in order to take advantage of the good behavior of radial component of $\nabla_v F$.
-If we had already transformed the $v$ derivatives, we would have obtained terms such as $\frac{x^{j}}{r}(t-r) \partial_{x^j} F$ from $\left( \nabla_v F \right)^r$ (see Lemma \ref{vderivative}).
-We would then have to deal with factors such as $\frac{t^3}{|x|^3}$ during the treatment of the homogeneous part $\F$ (apply three boost to $\frac{x^k}{|x|}$), when we will have to commute at least three times $\T_g(\F)+A \cdot \F =0$.
+\begin{rem} Contrary to \cite{FJS}, we kept, as in \cite{massless}, the $v$-derivatives in the statement of Lemma \ref{L2bilan} in order to take advantage of the good behavior of radial component of $\nabla_v F$.
+If we had already transformed the $v$-derivatives, we would be left with terms such as $\frac{x^{j}}{r}(t-r) \partial_{x^j} F$ from $\left( \nabla_v F \right)^r$ (see Lemma \ref{vderivative}).
+We would then have to deal with factors such as $\frac{t^3}{|x|^3}$ during the treatment of the homogeneous part $\F$ (apply three boost to $\frac{x^k}{|x|}$) since we will have to commute at least three times the equation $\T_g(\F)+A \cdot \F =0$.

-However, this creates two new technical difficulties compared to the strategy of \cite{FJS} and we will circumvent it by following \cite{massless}.
+On the other hand, keeping the $v$-derivatives also creates two new technical difficulties compared to the strategy of \cite{FJS}.
+We will circumvent them following \cite{massless}.
 The first one concerns $\F$ and will lead us to consider a new hierarchy (see Subsection \ref{subsecH}).
 The other one concerns certain source terms of the transport equation satisfied by $\Ff$, which contain derivatives of $\Ff$.
 Because of the presence of top order derivatives of $h^1$, we will not commute this equation and these derivatives have to be rewritten as a combination of components $\Ff$ and controlled terms, which will be derivatives of $\F$. \end{rem}